conda-forge/cuquantum-feedstock/README.md

 NVIDIA cuTensorNet is a high-performance GPU library for tensor network computations, a component of the NVIDIA cuQuantum SDK.

-The packages cuquantum, custatevec, and cutensornet are governed by the NVIDIA cuQuantum Software License Agreement (EULA).
+The packages cuquantum, cudensitymat, custatevec, and cutensornet are governed by the NVIDIA cuQuantum Software License Agreement (EULA).
 By downloading and using the packages, you accept the terms and conditions of the NVIDIA cuQuantum EULA - https://docs.nvidia.com/cuda/cuquantum/license.html